nextflow-io/nf-validation/docs/nextflow_schema/nextflow_schema_specification.md

 : States if the provided value is a file.
 Does not check its existence, but it does check that the path is not a directory.

 `directory-path`
 : States if the provided value is a directory.
+Does not check its existence, but if it exists, it does check that the path is not a file.

 `path`
 : States if the provided value is a path (file or directory).
 Does not check its existence.